discordjs/guide/guide/additional-info/updating-from-v14.md

 ## Before you start

 Make sure you're using the latest LTS version of Node.
-To check your Node version, use `node -v` in your terminal or command prompt, and if it's not high enough, update it!
+To check your Node version, use `node --version` in your terminal or command prompt, and if it's not high enough, update it!
 There are many resources online to help you with this step based on your host system.

 ## Breaking Changes